lyc102/ifem/docs/_docs/mesh-sc3.md

+---
+permalink: /docs/mesh-sc3/
-# Simplicial Complex in Three Dimensions
+title: "Simplicial Complex in Three Dimensions"
+sidebar:
+    nav: mesh
+---

-We dsecribe the data structure of the simplicial complex associated to a three dimensional trianglulation give by `node,elem` .
-The `node` records the coordinates of vertices and `elem` is the pointer from local to global incices of vertices.
-See [Basic mesh data structure](meshbasicdoc.html).
+We describe the data structure of the simplicial complex associated to a three-dimensional triangulation give by `node,elem`.
+The `node` records the coordinates of vertices and `elem` is the pointer from local to global indices of vertices.
+See [Basic mesh data structure]({{ site.baseurl }}{% link _docs/mesh-basic.md %}).

 A brief summary.

-- `edge`: asecond ordering, i.e. `edge(:,1)<edge(:,2)`
+- `edge`: ascending ordering, i.e. `edge(:,1)<edge(:,2)`

-- `face`: asecond ordering, i.e. `face(:,1)<face(:,2)<face(:,3)`
+- `face`: ascending ordering, i.e. `face(:,1)<face(:,2)<face(:,3)`

-- `elem`: either the positive ordering or the ascend ordering.
-The default one is the positive ordering and the asecond ordering is mainly used for edge and face elements.
+- `elem`: either the positive ordering or the ascending ordering.
+The default one is the positive ordering and the ascending ordering is mainly used for edge and face elements.

-- Use `[elem,bdFlag] = sortelem3(elem,bdFlag)` to change the ordering to the ascend ordering.
+- Use `[elem,bdFlag] = sortelem3(elem,bdFlag)` to change the ordering to the ascending ordering.
 Note that `bdFlag` should be switched together.

 > The multigrid solvers use the original ordering of `elem` obtained from either uniform refinement or bisection methods.
 So let `elemold=elem` before sort.